Data+ Program Information for 2024 Participants

 Housing

-We strongly encourage Data+ participants to live on campus.
-It is expected that +Programs students (Data+, Code+, CS+, Climate+, Applied Ethics+, and Math+) will live together in Keohane.
+It is expected that +Programs students (Code+, Data+, CS+, Climate+, Applied Ethics+, and Math+) will live together in Keohane.
 Being co-located will provide countless opportunities to socialize, spontaneously get together, share activities, and create a sense of community.
-If we offer you a spot in Data+, we need your final decision about housing by Monday, April 10.
+On campus housing decisions are due by Monday, April 8.

 Students who live on campus are expected to move out after spring semester ends and return for move-in.
-We expect 2024 move in to be on Sunday, May 19.
+Move-in is on Sunday, May 19.
 Need extension housing between move out and move in?
 See below.

 The following apply to any +Program student living on campus: